Nissan Leaf Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average auto insurance rates for a Nissan Leaf are $1,256 annually for full coverage insurance.
-Comprehensive costs on average $234, collision insurance costs $400, and liability coverage costs $464.
-Buying just liability costs as little as $514 a year, and insurance for high-risk drivers costs around $2,722.
-16-year-old drivers pay the highest rates at up to $4,858 a year.
+U.S. average insurance rates for a Nissan Leaf are $1,256 a year with full coverage.
+Comprehensive costs approximately $234 a year, collision insurance costs $400, and liability coverage costs $464.
+Liability-only insurance costs as little as $514 a year, and high-risk driver insurance costs around $2,722.
+Teen drivers pay the highest rates at up to $4,858 a year.

 Average premium for full coverage: $1,256